c0nap/dsci-capstone/docs/database_instructions.md

 **MongoDB** and **Neo4j** are strictly required for this project, but you can choose between MySQL or PostgreSQL for your required relational database.

-We suggest using **PostgreSQL** for its increased security.
-MySQL is supported too, but its permissions model makes it unsafe for production environments.

-Our code creates and drops arbitrary databases at runtime.
-For MySQL to work, the Docker initialization script `/db/init_mysql.sh` grants full privileges to our secondary user, which allows dropping existing databases, or even databases created by an elevated user like `root`.
-Postgres uses an ownership-based permission model to prevent access.
+We recommend **PostgreSQL** for production environments.
+Both databases are supported, but they differ in security models:

+- **PostgreSQL**: Uses ownership-based permissions.
+The application user can only drop databases it created, protecting system databases and databases owned by other users.
+- **MySQL**: Requires global `DROP` privilege to enable runtime database operations.
+This allows dropping *any* database, including those created by root or other users.

+Our code creates and drops databases at runtime for testing and isolation.
+PostgreSQL's permission model makes this safe for production; MySQL's does not.

 ## Database Setup